near/NEPs/text/0000-near-shell.md

 This proposal declares that `near-shell` will have a mechanism to make such upgrades possible.
 This is not possible, however, without keeping track of which version of `near-shell` was most recently used on a project.

 **Example scenario**: a user begins developing a dApp on NEAR using `near-shell` version 0.19.0.
-The user takes a sabbatical for a few months and returns to the project with a new computer.
+The user takes a sabbatical for a few months and returns with a new computer, cloning the old project.
 The new computer installed `near-shell` version 0.23.1.
 The first time this user runs a command in this old project, migrations are run ensuring the project stays current.

 Of the three types of storage mentioned before (project-level settings, connection configuration, and key management) the saved version information belongs to the project-level settings.
 It's possible that a user will have multiple dApps that are used less frequently than others.
-Each project, especially those used less frequently, must have their own record of which version of `near-shell` was most recently used.
+Each project must have their own record of which version of `near-shell` was most recently used.

 The location of these settings is:

-`./.near-config/settings.env` for a project.
+`.near-config/settings.js` for a project.

 For example:
-`/Users/friend/near-projects/guest-book/.near-config/settings.env`
+`/Users/friend/near-projects/guest-book/.near-config/settings.js`

-The settings will exist as normal key-value pairs seen in environment variable files:
+In this proposal, the file is shown as JavaScript.
+This is not a hard requirement, as as key-value pairs could also be in the form of environment variables:

 ```bash
 …